Making sense of youth safeguarding

 We create Resonant Spaces for connection, learning and professional development to help you nurture relationships with young people and each other.

-Safeguarding with young people leaving, losing or changing faith
+One-day conference: safeguarding with young people who are questioning, leaving, or changing faith

-Canon Dr Andrew Smith, Director of Interfaith Relations for the Bishop of Birmingham.
+Canon Dr Andrew Smith, Director of Interfaith Relations, Church of England, Birmingham.

-Luke Billingham, youth worker and researcher, Hackney Quest / Open University.
+Dr Luke Billingham, Youth Worker, Hackney Quest and Research Associate, Open University.

 Who we are